APPLICATION DETAILS COMING SOON!

 SCULPTURE

-Three-dimensional work created by the artist primarily in a single medium such as shaping figures or a design in the round or in relief, by chiseling marble, modeling clay, casting metal or other materials.
-No forms of commercial or mass-produced or enhanced items not made by the artist are permitted.
+Three-dimensional artwork primarily using a single medium, such as shaping figures in the round or in relief, chiseling marble, modeling clay, casting metal, or constructing from various materials.
+No forms of commercial, mass-produced, or enhanced items not made by the artist are permitted.

 WATERCOLOR